Welcome to the Tresmeer Parish Council website.

 5. Owners are required to always keep their dogs under control.

-We recognise that most dog owners act in a responsible manner and hope that this issue will be dealt with by those accountable and that we will not be required to take further action.
+Tresmeer Parish Council has a duty to act on the behalf of its residents.
+The Council recognises that most dog owners act in a responsible manner and hope that this issue will be dealt with by those accountable, and that we will not be required to take further action.

 BONFIRES